Selma, Bloody Sunday, and How We’re Still Not Equal

 On February 17, civil rights activist Jimmie Lee Jackson was killed for peacefully demonstrating for the right to vote.
 He was shot and mortally wounded by Alabama state trooper James Bonard Fowler.
 He died, days later, at nearby (and now shuttered) Good Samaritan Hospital.
 It took 40 years for Fowler to be indicted for Jackson’s murder.
 His death, however, set off a course of events that would change the nation.
 Courageous self-sacrifice has a way of doing that.

-The infamous “Bloody Sunday” March, that followed on March 7th, with 600 non-violent activists led by (now) Representative John Lewis and minister Hosea Williams (of the Southern Christians Student Leadership Conference), would meet state resistance like the country had never seen televised before.
+The infamous “Bloody Sunday” March followed on March 7th with 600 non-violent activists (led by Congressman John Lewis and Minister Hosea Williams of the Southern Christians Student Leadership Conference) and would meet state resistance like the country had never seen televised before.
 The intended march from Selma to the capitol in Montgomery was halted by a horrifically violent attack by police officers, state troopers and “deputized” thugs under the order of “segregation now, segregation tomorrow, segregation forever” Democrat governor, George Wallace.
 Marchers were viciously attacked and gassed; 58 were hospitalized.
 John Lewis was severely beaten.
 And the nation watched the brutality broadcast in uncensored form.
 Two people involved in the march—Boston minister James Reeb and a housewife from Detroit, Viola Gregg Liuzzo—were killed by cowardly racists offended by the courage of these two white freedom fighters.

 It’s amazing what happens when mainstream media allows the truth about the dehumanization of a group of human beings to be communicated for all to see.